can3p/gogo/README.md

 the javascript in the first place, right?

-With this approach you get custom validation, full control over templates and an SPA-like behavior without relate headaches at the same time.
+With this approach you get custom validation, full control over templates and an SPA-like behavior without related headaches at the same time.

 ## 1. Define a Form